The core of data-driven working

 According to Van Beek, there are four conditions required to successfully implement data-driven working:

-3. Training.
+- Training.
 “Managers have to teach their employees to experience the added value of data-driven working.
 Data literacy is a core competency.
-Invest in the skills of your people.”
+Invest in your people’s skills.”

-4. Go for it!
+- Go for it!
 “Get to work.
 Organize short-cycle improvement sessions and ensure that improvements are secured in the process.
-If you want to work data-driven, genuine KPIs are essential.
+If you want to prioritize data-driven working, genuine KPIs are essential.
 But don’t define too many KPIs, or people won’t see the forest for the trees.”

 Van Beek shares one last tip: “For every dollar you invest in technology, hardware, or software, also invest one dollar in training and coaching.
 People have to learn to look critically at data and algorithms and learn to interpret and analyze it.
 In other words, they have to become data-literate.